ACTIVITIES – GRADE LEVEL :

 FRIENDSHIP CLUB – (Sponsor / Ms. Sweeney – SweeneD@lmsd.org) the club meets every other week after school, with activities designed to foster friendship among its members.
 Activities involve playing games, doing crafts, eating snacks, and singing and dancing to music videos: basically we hang out together!

 I WILL BREATHE LOWER MERION – (Sponsor Ms. McDermott – McDermMe@lmsd.org) our focus is to have a space to tackle resource inequalities in the schooling system.
 This club will involve investigating the causes of classist education and searching and advocating for reform.

-INSPIRE CLUB - (Sponsor / Ms. Johnson - JohnsoA@lmsd.org) - The Inspire Club at Lower Merion High School seeks to provide timely inspiration, promote the mental health of the student body, and to motivate students with positive affirmations that encourage learning, friendship, and service.
-Meetings occur bi-weekly during Lunch & Learn to discuss themes & distribution and address any pressing issues.
-We hope to expand the scope of our club to promote the core values of our school through collaboration with other districts, inspirational speaker visits, and community based activities.
+INSPIRE CLUB - (Sponsor / Ms. Johnson - JohnsoA@lmsd.org) - INSPIRE Lower Merion seeks to provide timely inspiration, promote the mental health of the student body, and to motivate students with positive quotes that encourage learning, friendship, and service.
+Throughout the year, members are also offered the chance to participate in special inspirational projects and events such as The Inspire Book and Inspirational Speaker Visits.